SamOBrienOlinger/PP4/README.md

     position: absolute;
     }
 ~~~
-  - Code for the opening times of the Cockapoo Clubhouse and Traininge Centre was initally taken from the Code Institute's Coders Coffeehouse practical examples.
-The details have been altered to make it relevant to thsi projcet and styled differnetly using CSS.
+  - Code for the opening times of the Cockapoo Clubhouse and Training Centre was initally taken from the Code Institute's Coders Coffeehouse practical examples.
+The details have been altered to make it relevant to this project and styled differently using CSS.
 The following code can be found on lines 101 to 121 [Here](https://github.com/aoifesmith/CodersCoffeehouse/blob/master/index.html).

 ~~~
   <div class="contact-box-left">